Specialties

 - General Outcomes for Cardiorespiratory Arrest

-- Recognise cardiorespiratory arrest (CR3)
+- Learn how to recognise cardiorespiratory arrest (CR3)

 - Explain the role and details about the cardiac arrest team and describe how to contact them (CR3)